Marketing chatbots: The marketer that’s always on

 We offer simple task bots that you can set live in minutes to automatically collect visitors’ contact details whenever they start a conversation with your team.
 Our “Qualify leads” task bot can also follow up in the same conversation to ask simple qualification questions.

 To proactively engage visitors on your site and offer a more personalized customer experience, try our Custom Bots.
-They don’t require any programming knowledge to create, and we offer plug-and-play bot templates for multiple scenarios and goals.
-Follow these three steps to get your first Custom Bot up and running.
+While Custom Bots answer the simple questions (and seamlessly route the not-so-simple ones to the right people), your teams can focus on the complex queries that have a greater impact, building customer trust and loyalty.
+Follow these three steps to get your first Custom Bot up and running:

 1. Decide when and where your bot should appear